schappim/mBot-Gitbook/section-3-chapter-15-motor-control.md

 \[Image 2.16.1: The two motor connectors\]

 Let's create a new program in order to see how to use the motors.
-Again, to do this, we go to menu "File" and click on "New".
+Again, to do this, you should go to menu "File" and click on "New".

-Now, just like in the previous example, we'll start by dragging and dropping instruction blocks onto the canvas, the first one being the "mBot program" header block.
+Now, just like in the previous example, you can start by dragging and dropping instruction blocks onto the canvas, the first one being the "mBot program" header block.

-There are a couple of blocks that allow us to control the motors.
+There are a couple of blocks that allow you to control the motors.
 Let's start with block "\[run forward\] at speed \[0\]" which allows us to get the mBot to move forwards or backwards and turn left or right.
-We pick it and attach it to the "mBot program" header block and then we can configure its two attributes:
+Pick it and attach it to the "mBot program" header block and then continue by configuring its two attributes:

 a. the direction of the move